ozzieba/aider/prompt_patterns.md

 > `/ask but it seems that chr(254) in both Python and duckdb returns multiple bytes... can we get just the 0xbe byte and use that as quote char?`

 > `/ask still same error, and sameresult in Python # python -c 'print("\xBE")'|xxd`

+> looks like it's looking for the archive in the wrong place, needs to have ./

+> Woops it didn't find the nested tar.gz archive

+> hmm, can't seem to process nested archives [..log..]

+> hmm now no error but find is still not listing the contents of the nested tar.gz

+> ah looks like the nested archive isn't showing up as a directory

+> still having trouble with nested archives

+> hmm, not seeing the nested files

+> umm now you broke nested file handling entirely...

+> hmm, should see file2.txt in folder1.tar.gz

+> hmm, should see file2.txt in folder1.tar.gz, but at least now we actually have an error!

+> hmm, let's log the tree in the temp directory to make sure we're looking in the right place

+> ah can we actually see the tree in test output?

+> ok so we're not actually extracting the inner file...

+> still no luck

+> let's give it an actual few seconds

+> hmm that finished ~instantly... but also it can't be mount readiness because all the other tests pass

 > duckdb.duckdb.BinderException: Binder Error: Referenced column "bates_begin" not found in FROM clause!